How to Prepare Your Home for Summer

 Upgrade Your Windows (or Add Storm Windows)

 Windows can let in a lot of heat—up to 30% of your cooling energy can be lost through them!
-Energy-efficient windows are a great investment, but if new windows are not in the budget, storm windows are a more affordable option that still help keep the heat out.
+Energy-efficient windows are a great investment, but if new windows are not in the budget, storm windows are a more affordable option that still helps keep the heat out.

 Use Window Shades or Trees for Smart Shading